Post job

 Certified Occupational Therapy Assistants are professionals who work with licensed occupational therapists in providing therapy to patients.
 This therapy is usually related to the physical or mobility challenges of a patient.
 Certified Occupational Therapy Assistants help patients retain their skills, improve on their challenges, and eventually recover.
 They record the patient's progress after every therapy session.
 They may also help out in creating treatment plans for the patient.
 Since they spend a lot of time with patients, their inputs and recommendations are valuable in crafting and adjusting the treatment plan.

-As far as similarities go, this is where it ends because a rehab technician responsibility requires skills such as "rehabilitation," "customer service," "cpr," and "cleanliness."
+While similarities exist, there are also some differences between rehab technicians and animal assisted therapist.
+For instance, rehab technician responsibilities require skills such as "rehabilitation," "customer service," "cpr," and "cleanliness."
 Whereas a animal assisted therapist is skilled in "pet," "patient care," "data collection," and "behavioral issues."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that animal assisted therapists earn is a bit different than that of rehab technicians.
+The education levels that animal assisted therapists earn slightly differ from rehab technicians.
 In particular, animal assisted therapists are 3.9% more likely to graduate with a Master's Degree than a rehab technician.
 Additionally, they're 0.2% less likely to earn a Doctoral Degree.

 An occupational therapy assistant is primarily responsible for assisting an occupational therapist when handling patients at a clinic or similar setting.
 Their duties revolve around gathering patient information and medical history, treating patients using the therapist's care plan, monitoring a patient's progress, and maintaining an accurate and extensive record.
 There are also instances when an assistant must discuss the conditions and extent of treatment to patients and families, as well as monitor supplies and inventory.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, rehab technician responsibilities are more likely to require skills like "patients," "physical therapy," "rehabilitation," and "customer service."
-Meanwhile, a physical science aide might be skilled in areas such as "patient care," "chemistry," "laboratory equipment," and "physical science."
+Meanwhile, a physical science aide has duties that require skills in areas such as "patient care," "chemistry," "laboratory equipment," and "physical science."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, physical science aides earn similar levels of education than rehab technicians.
-In general, they're 1.2% less likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.
+Physical science aides earn similar levels of education than rehab technicians in general.
+They're 1.2% less likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from rehab technician resumes include skills like "customer service," "cpr," "cleanliness," and "direct supervision," whereas a certified occupational therapy assistant might be skilled in "patient care," "occupational therapy treatments," "snf," and "adaptive. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from rehab technician resumes include skills like "customer service," "cpr," "cleanliness," and "direct supervision," whereas a certified occupational therapy assistant is more likely to list skills in "patient care," "occupational therapy treatments," "snf," and "adaptive. "

-Certified occupational therapy assistants typically study at similar levels compared with rehab technicians.
+Certified occupational therapy assistants earn the best pay in the education industry, where they command an average salary of $51,821.
+Rehab technicians earn the highest pay from the health care industry, with an average salary of $29,851.Most certified occupational therapy assistants achieve a similar degree level compared to rehab technicians.
 For example, they're 2.0% less likely to graduate with a Master's Degree, and 1.0% less likely to earn a Doctoral Degree.